ethereum/populus/docs/dev_cycle.part-08.rst

 It's rather a *contract* state.
 If we made a calculation mistake with ``donationsTotal`` then it won't reflect the actual Ether balance of the contract.

-So all these doantions are not in the balance?
+So all these donations are not in the balance?
 Let's see:

 .. code-block:: python

-    >>> w3.eth.getBalacne(donator.address)
+    >>> w3.eth.getBalance(donator.address)
     8000000000000000000

 Phew.
 It's OK.
 The ``donationsTotal`` is exactly the same as the "official" balance.